Winter semester 2020/2021

 - In small groups, either Tuesdays 16:15–18:00 hrs. or Wednesdays 08:15–10:00 hrs.

 Students in the Master course "Physics" or related Master courses.
 Knowledge in fundamental solid state physics is of advantage, but not a prerequirement for the course.
-Subjects from fundamental solid state physics will be briefly repeated during the lecture, such that students who have not previously taken an introductory solid state course may acquire the missing knowledge from textbooks.
+Subjects from fundamental solid state physics will be briefly repeated during the lecture, such that students who have not previously taken an introductory solid state course may use the opportunity to acquire the missing knowledge from textbooks.
+This will, of course, require more time of self-studies compared to students who had already taken an introductory course on solid state physics.
+The latter ones will also benefit from the brief repeats, which will roughly amount to three times two lectures in the entire semester.

 Type of Study:

-Registration to the exercise groups: In addition, please register until 18.
-October for one of the two exercise groups.
-Please be aware: This registration is only for organization purposes and does not substitute the registration in the Campus Management System!
+Registration to the exercise groups: In addition, please register until 06.
+November for one of the two exercise groups.
+Please be aware: This registration is only for organizational purposes and does not substitute the registration in the Campus Management System!
 Registration for the exercise groups is through Blackboard.
 Select the course, then go to "Users and groups", select "Groups", then register for one of the listed groups that has still places available.

-The condition for the successful active participation in the module is the successful completion of at least 50% of practice exercises and (once in the semester) the presentation of an exercise solution at the board in front of the exercise group.
+The condition for the successful active participation in the module is the successful solution of at least 50% of practice exercises and (once in the semester) the presentation of an exercise solution in the videoconference of the exercise group.
 Successful completion of the whole module includes, in addition, passing the written exam.
-Practice exercises are published on Blackboard and have to be solved and submitted by the students.
-The submission deadline for the solutions is mentioned on the respective exercise sheets.
-Exercises have to be handed in at the respective day before the start of the lecture or be put in the mailbox between rooms 1.2.38 and 1.2.40 before 10 o'clock of the same day.
+Exercise tasks are published every week on Blackboard and have to be solved and submitted electronically by the students.
+The submission deadline for the solutions is mentioned on the respective exercises.

 Every two students from the same exercise group may submit a joint solution.
 In this case, both students will get the credit for correct solutions.
-Please put both names on the solution sheet and mark the one responsible for the final editing.
+Please enter both names on the solution.
+The one submitting it via Blackboard is responsible for the final editing.
 This responsibility should be about balanced between the two partners over the semester.
 It is, of course, also possible to submit individual solutions.

 Master students who have fulfilled the active participation in this module already in a previous semester do not need to participate in the exercises again, but may do so.